lawrenceh1850/AAMCtour/README.md

 - [ ] airport deletion doesn't work - just deletes FIFO regardless of which city is deleted
 - [ ] you can add arbitrary names that are not in the airport and this breaks the calculate emissions button
 - [x] page starts halfway down on load
+- [ ] deleting a destination and then recalculating emissions breaks the infographic
 - [ ] take out the flying / other means
 - [ ] basic mobile friendly cleanup - most people using it on desktop